-Mobile Bay Adventures offers families and small groups, up to 6 people, both full and half-day Dolphin Cruises from the Eastern Shore.
-Spend the day on the water versus fighting bumper to bumper traffic all the way down to the Gulf and standing in line to get on a party boat with 25 to 100 other tourists.
+Mobile Bay Adventures offers families and small groups, up to 6 people full or half-day fishing charters with emphasis on dolphing sightings in Mobile Bay along the Eastern Shore.
+Dolphin pods are routinely spotted fishing on the reefs along the Eastern Shore and the Intercoastal Waterway.
 Sighting dolphin the way we locals have been doing it for years is just one of many enjoyable things you experience when cruising 45 minutes to the Gulf.

-Arnica Bay Dolphin Cruises travel southeast through the Intercoastal Waterway, passing Wolf Bay, Bayou La Launch to our destination in Arnica Bay in waters off Orange Beach, Alabama. right to the heart of numerous restaurants, marinas, secluded beaches and boating activity.
-On this cruise you will see beautiful landscapes, wildlife, yachts and a feel for what living on the water is really like!
+Arnica Bay dolphin sightings will travel southeast through the Intercoastal Waterway, passing Wolf Bay, Bayou La Launch to our destination in Arnica Bay in waters off Orange Beach, Alabama. right to the heart of numerous restaurants, marinas, secluded beaches and boating activity.
+On this charter not only can you wet a line, you will see beautiful landscapes, wildlife, yachts and a feel for what living on the water is really like!

-Full-day cruises also include a tour of Ingram Bayou, a protected anchoring with calm water, wildlife and dolphin.
+Full-day charters also include a tour of Ingram Bayou, a protected anchoring with calm water, wildlife and dolphin.
 Many locals stop here and throw out rafts to swim, picnic and enjoy the scenery.

-Our Navy Cove Dauphin Cruise travels to the southern end of Mobile Bay where we sight dolphin along Fort Morgan and Navy Cove.
-We will cruise by historic Middle Bay Lighthouse and you will get a picturesque view of Sand Island lighthouse in route.
+Our Navy Cove Charter travels to the southern end of Mobile Bay where dolphin can routinely be sighted along Fort Morgan and Navy Cove.

-Our full-day dolphin cruise combines the best of Fresh Water Activity with a tour of southern Mobile Bay and the Eastern Shoreline.
-We will cruise Fish and Magnolia Rivers where you can bring lunch on board or dock at Big Daddy’s Grill to dine and listen to “live” music.
-We’ll then cruise over to Magnolia River where you will have the opportunity to swim at two local favorites, “Devils Hole” or the “ICE BOX,” selected by Alabama Living in 2018 as one of the top Natural Swimming Holes in Alabama.
-In route you will view lovely homes on the river that are the very last to receive U.S. Postal Mail Delivery by water.
+Our full-day charters can combine the best of all worlds on the water from wetting a line to dolphin sightings and swimming either in fresh water or saltwater beaches.
+Fish and Magnolia Rivers are popular freshwater areas where you can bring lunch on board or dock at Big Daddy's Pub.
+“Devils Hole” or the “ICE BOX,” selected by Alabama Living in 2018 are two of the top Natural Swimming Holes in Alabama and one of the last waterways to receive U.S. Postal Mail Delivery by water.